Nayanthara: Public recognition and widespread success (2007–2013)

-Nayanthara regained her star status in Kollywood by starring in the Vishnuvardhan-directed gangster film Billa (2007).
-A remake of the 1980 Tamil film of the same name, it went on to become a success at the box office, with Nayanthara receiving critical and popular acclaim for her performance as Sasha in her new glamourous look.
+Nayanthara regained her status in Tamil cinema by starring in the Vishnuvardhan-directed gangster film Billa (2007).
+A remake of the 1980 Tamil film of the same name, it went on to become a success at the box office, with Nayanthara receiving critical and popular acclaim for her performance as Sasha in her new glamorous look.
 Sify heaped praise on her, describing her as a "show-stopper".
 The reviewer further wrote: "Nayanthara has gone full throttle to look her sexiest best [...]
 She has a beautiful body which she flaunts daringly [...] and is also able to bring out the cold aloofness and bitterness of her character.
 Similarly a critic from Nowrunning.com noted that she looked "great in mini-skirts, jacket, dark glasses and tall boots".
 Her performance in Billa earned her first nomination for the Filmfare Award for Best Actress – Tamil, in addition to winning the Vijay Award for Favourite Heroine.
 The same year, she also starred in the Telugu action drama Tulasi alongside Venkatesh, which proved to be a commercial success and her performance earned her first nomination for the Filmfare Award for Best Actress – Telugu.

 In 2008, she had five releases, four of which were in Tamil.
 Her first release was the family entertainer Yaaradi Nee Mohini.
 Behindwoods.com wrote: "Nayanthara dispels her bombshell act and proves that she can more than just that.
 She breaks into tears when needed, shows vicious contempt when rubbed the wrong way in the name of love, and looks endearing in songs".
 Nowrunning.com stated that she "exhibits her acting skills in full measure [and] gives a moving performance in emotional scenes", while Sify's critic wrote that she looked "sensational and has done a great job in perhaps the meatiest role she has done so far".
-She won the Vijay Award for Favourite Heroine for the second consecutive year, in addition to her second nomination for the Filmfare Award for Best Actress – Tamil.

 Her subsequent appearances were in Kuselan, Satyam and Aegan in 2008.
 In 2009 she appeared in Villu and Aadhavan.